 Credit card benefits can save you a lot of money and make your travel experiences much more enjoyable.
-Did you know there are at least ten different kinds of credit card insurance that can protect your purchases?
-There are also dozens of credit card benefits that can get you free or discounted travel and access to luxury perks.
+Did you know there are at least 10 different kinds of credit card insurance that can protect your purchases?
+Also, credit card benefits can get you free or discounted travel and access to luxury perks.

 In this post, we’ll take a brief look at each type of benefit and how you activate it.
 Once you have a basic understanding of these credit card benefits, you’ll get more value from the cards you already have and make better choices about which ones to consider next.